Approaching a Publisher

 Your typescript needs to be well presented.
 Make sure it’s typed up on a computer, not handwritten.
 You need to choose good quality, white A4 paper.
 Be sure to use double spacing and print on only one side.
 Remember to leave a good margin all around the text; make the margins consistent throughout.
 Begin chapters on a new page and do not use blank lines between paragraphs.
 You must indent each paragraph a few spaces.
 Be consistent with all of these factors throughout your work.

+As well as your typescript being well presented, it needs to be organised.
 To organise your pages, you need to number them from start to end.
 There must be a title page, showing the title of your book and your name.
 As well as this, add your name and address in the bottom right hand corner.
 When it comes to fastening everything together, don’t use pins, paper clips or staples.
 Put your typescript into a wallet type folder.

 When waiting for a decision, the publisher may take what you think to be an abnormally long time after you’ve submitted your work.
 If you have heard nothing after two months, send a polite letter of enquiry.
 If you then still get no response, ask for your typescript back and try again with another publisher.
 Do not expect to be given reasons for rejection.

 When your book is eventually accepted by a publisher you may be asked to do further work on it.
 This may include a copy-editor looking over and reviewing your work.
 You will see the final copy before it goes to the printer; which is almost your last chance to make any changes.
 You will then be sent proofs from the printer - if there are any errors from the printer they can be corrected with no charge, but altering anything else means the publisher will have to pay (or pass onto you any costs).